Public Safety Comes From Community Investment

 We call on elected officials to support separating schools from the criminal justice system, and to end disciplinary practices that resemble prisons.

 In our society liberty is the norm, and detention prior to trial should be carefully limited; and yet many people who are neither a flight risk nor immediate danger are held for an excessive amount, or no bail at all.
 Furthermore, people who are innocent are forced into paying for programs and monitoring in order to be released.
-This destroys lives, fills up our local jail, and provides profits for a few.
+This destroys lives and fills up our local jail, while providing profits to few.

 We call on elected officials to support an end to unaffordable bonds, forced programming, and prison profiteer influence.

-Louisiana is the global leader of mass incarceration.
+Louisiana is the global leader of mass incarceration, disproportionately fueled by Jefferson and Orleans parishes.
 This only benefits industries that profit off of our people’s pain.
 Sentences are excessive at all levels, while parole releases are few, with only a few minutes of attention paid to the lives involved in each plea “negotiation.”

 We call on elected officials to support the creation of a Post Katrina Trauma Assessment tool, to assess impacts prior to any sentencing, to clearly inform Defendants about specific impacts a conviction will have on voting, employment, education, housing, professional licensing, and potential future criminal allegations.